-Though I like my reading space to be comfy and cosy accompanied by a glass of good wine or slab of chocolate sometimes, I can read anywhere and everywhere except in the water closet.
-In fact, sometimes I would come back from the shops and immediately find the nearest comfortable chair as soon as I get home and start reading.
-Ggrocery bags or whatever else I bought will be forgotten by the door or on the floor until such time I can’t tear myself off the book.
+Though I like my reading space to be comfy accompanied by a glass of good wine or slab of chocolate sometimes, I can read anywhere and everywhere, except in the lavatory.
+In fact, sometimes I would come back from the shops and immediately find the nearest comfortable chair as soon as I get home, and start reading.
+Grocery bags or whatever else I bought will be forgotten by the doorway or on the floor until such time I can’t tear myself off the book.

 When I come across a book I enjoy, I find it hard to take breaks in between readings.
-I have to try hard not to rush it, holding on to every word, reluctant to turn pages quickly because I don’t want to get the end.
+I have to try hard not to rush it, hold on to every word, reluctant to turn pages because I don’t want to get the end.

 To name a few of my bookaholic tendencies:

 - I take a book everywhere I go (even when picking mushrooms from the forests, e.g. mushroom book for reference)

 - I get a book hangover because most times I stay up late at night reading